Praguna7/canny-edge-detection/README.md

 The final edge detection is performed in `edge_tracking()`.
 It preserves weak edges that are connected to strong edges, removing isolated weak edges.

-## License

-This project is licensed under the MIT License.
-Feel free to modify and use the code as per your requirements.